Gluttony: St. Gregory the Great

 This fifth way is worse than all others, said St. Gregory, because it shows attachment to pleasure most clearly.
 To recapitulate, St Gregory the Great said that one may succumb to the sin of gluttony by: 1.
 Time (when); 2.
 Quality; 3.
-Stimulants; 4.
+Stimulation; 4.
 Quantity; 5.
 Eagerness.
 He asserts that the irregular desire is the sin, not the food: "For it is not the food, but the desire that is in fault".